 Year Three (Graduate School)

 The transition from medical school to graduate school is aided by familiarity with graduate training and graduate faculty gained during the first two years of the program and by rotation experience(s).
 The late spring and summer following the second year provides an outstanding opportunity for students to finalize their choices for graduate degree program and thesis mentor.
-The extra time afforded by shortening the second year and the relatively late start of the graduate school calendar (September) allows students the option of completing two rotations, if desired.
+The extra time afforded by the relatively late start of the graduate school calendar (September) allows students the option of completing two rotations, if desired.
 Alternatively, students who establish their mentor early can initiate studies leading to their thesis.
 Advising efforts are directed at helping students make program and mentor choices in order to efficiently take advantage of graduate courses starting in the fall.
-Indeed, MD/PhD students are required to declare a graduate program by the beginning of the Fall Semester, and a thesis advisor by January of that year (students can elect to do an additional rotation during the Fall Semester to help in this decision), although many declare earlier.
+Indeed, MD/PhD students are required to declare a graduate program by the beginning of the Fall Semester, and a thesis advisor by January of that year (students can elect to do an additional rotation during the Fall Semester to help in this decision), although most declare earlier.
 Early planning, seeking advice, and multiple meetings with graduate program directors and potential thesis advisors are critical to this process.
 A list of graduate program information and website links is included in the “Contacts” section of this handbook.

 The third year is typified by graduate program coursework and initiation of thesis research.
 Specific course requirements and other guidelines established for each degree program are provided in the Appendix.
 Program declaration and graduate course registration are handled through the office of Graduate Education and individual graduate program administrators (see contact information on pages 28 and 29).
 Note that these offices differ for students in River Campus programs (Chemistry, Biology, Optics and Brain & Cognitive Science).
 Components common to all guidelines include granting MSTP students 30 hours of credit toward coursework accomplished in the Double Helix Curriculum, core and advanced graduate courses specific to each program, and required participation in graduate student seminar series, journal clubs, and departmental/program seminar series.
 Students must complete IND 501, “Ethics and Professional Integrity” by fall of the third year in the program.
 Teaching requirements for many, but not all, graduate programs are waived for MD/PhD students, though students may elect to participate, and outstanding opportunities for teaching exist in most programs.
 Indeed, students are strongly encouraged to gain experience with teaching through graduate programs and the Medical Education Pathway.